 Chaotic dynamics has proved to be extremely difficult to harness in the service of intelligent machines.
-Most studies that purport to control chaos either find ways to suppress it and replace it with periodic or quasiperiodic fluctuations, or to lock two or more oscillators into synchrony, sharing a common aperiodic wave form often as an optimal means for encryption and secure transmission.
-Our aim is to employ chaotic dynamics as the means for creating novel and endogenous space-time patterns, which must be the means to achieve any significant degree of autonomy in devices that must operate far from human guidance, where in order to function they must make up their courses of action as they go along.
-We know of no other way to approach a solution to the problem of how to introduce creative processes into machines other than to simulate the dynamics we have found in animal brains.
-To be sure, there are major unsolved problems in this approach, with the chief among them being that we know too little about the dynamics of the limbic system.
-Hence, we find it necessary to restrict the development of hardware models to the stage of brain-world interaction that we know best, which is the field of perception.
-In brief, what are the problems in giving eyes, ears, and a nose to a robot so that it might learn about its environment in something like the way that even the simpler animals do by creating hypotheses and testing them through their own actions?
+Most studies that purport to control chaos either find ways to suppress it and replace it with periodic or quasiperiodic fluctuations, or to lock two or more oscillators into synchrony sharing a common aperiodic wave form, often as an optimal means for encryption and secure transmission.
+The aim in this book is to employ chaotic dynamics as the means for creating novel and endogenous space-time patterns, which must be the means to achieve any significant degree of autonomy in devices that must operate far from human guidance, where in order to function they must make up their courses of action as they go along.
+We know of no other way to approach a solution to the problem of how to introduce creative processes into machines, other than to simulate the dynamics we have found in animal brains.
+To be sure, there are major unsolved problems in this approach, chief among them that we know too little about the dynamics of the limbic system.
+Hence we find it necessary to restrict the development of hardware models to the stage of brain-world interaction that we know best, which is the field of perception.
+In brief, what are the problems in giving eyes, ears, and a nose to a robot, so that it might learn about its environment in something like the way that even the simpler animals do - by creating hypotheses and testing them through their own actions?

-The formation of a worldview by which the device can guide its explorations for the means to reach its goals depends on the integration of the outputs of the several sensory systems in order to form a multisensory percept known as a gestalt.
+Formation of a world-view by which the device can guide its explorations for the means to reach its goals depends on the integration of the outputs of the several sensory systems, in order to form a multisensory percept known as a gestalt.

 The sequential frames deriving from sampling the environment must then be integrated over time and oriented in space.

-It is also clear that such devices were first built by the pioneer of intentional robotics, W. Grey Walter (1953), and are now in advanced development to meet the challenges of extraterrestrial exploration with intentional robots (Huntsberger, 2001; Huntsberger, Tunstel, & Kozma, 2006; Kozma, in press).
-The proper path of future management will not be by techniques of passive memory installation or of training and aversive conditioning, but by education with the inculcation of desired values determined by the manufacturers that will govern the choices that must by definition be made by the newly intentional and quasi-autonomous mechanical devices.
+It is also clear that such devices were first built by the pioneer of intentional robotics, W Grey Walter (1953), and are now in advanced development to meet the challenges of extraterrestrial exploration with intentional robots (Huntsberger, 2001; Huntsberger et al., 2006; Kozma, 2007).
+The proper path of future management will not be by techniques of passive memory installation or of training and aversive conditioning, but by education, with inculcation of desired values determined by the manufacturers that will govern the choices that must by definition be made by the newly intentional and quasi-autonomous mechanical devices.

-This book provides both a toolbox and mapping for the exploration of new landscapes of the human technocultural environment.
+This book is a logical continuation and the widening of Reflexing Interfaces: The Complex Coevolution of Information Technology Ecosystems (2008).
+It is providing both a toolbox and mapping for the exploration of new landscapes of the human techno-cultural environment.